realworldocaml/book/en/04-lists-options-and-patterns.md

 Lists, Options and Patterns
 ================================================

+_(yminsky: I wonder whether the title should be "Lists, Tuples, Options and Patterns"...)_

+_(yminsky: Add some coverage of irrefutable patterns?)_

 ## Lists

 As with any programming language, we need a way to represent _data_, things like